minunn/VRCX_osc_log/README.md

 This is not the official VRCX repo ! go to https://github.com/vrcx-team/VRCX/ !

-# The OSC part will only work of me since it is using something that is not in the repo and will not be in the repo / This fork was mainly made for facilitate updates when vrcx is updated !
+# The OSC part will only work for me since it is using something that is not in the repo and will not be in the repo / This fork was mainly made for facilitate updates when vrcx is updated !
 <div align="center">

 # <img src="https://raw.githubusercontent.com/vrcx-team/VRCX/master/VRCX.ico" width="64" height="64"> </img> VRCX